robmoffat/markdown-cv/src/rob-moffat.md

 #### Repo-VaR

-- PM and developer on another critical **Basel II** project:  without this, the bank relied on the more capital-intensive haircut approach, but with RepoVaR we got sign-off from the FSA (Financial Services Authority) to use our own internal model which was less capital intensive.
+- I was PM and developer on Repo-VaR, another critical **Basel II** project.
+Without this, the bank relied on the more capital-intensive haircut approach, but with RepoVaR we got sign-off from the FSA (Financial Services Authority) to use our own internal model which was less capital intensive.
 - In conjunction with this, I built the **RepoVaR Back Testing** project.
 In order to get a model FSA-approved, you have to back-test it.
 I built the Back Testing software, which looked back through time to check that for a given historic period, our model’s predictions were correct.
 - Over time, we discovered flaws in the methodology of our backtesting, but with a comprehensive understanding of the **repo product family** and how **VaR** was calculated for them, I was able to specify and then engineer a new back testing calculation to avoid these breaks.